kingster/crow/README.md

 ## How to Build

-If you just want to use crow, copy amalgamate/crow_all.h and include it.
+If you just want to use crow, generate `crow_all.h` (use script `amalgamate/merge_all.py`) and include it.

 ### Requirements

- - C++ compiler with good C++11 support (tested with g++>=4.8)
+ - C++ compiler with good C++14 support.
- - boost library
+    - Tested on g++-9.3 and clang-7.0, AMD64 (x86_64) and Arm64 v8
- - CMake for build examples
+ - boost 1.7 library.
- - Linking with tcmalloc/jemalloc is recommended for speed.
+ - (optional) CMake to build tests and/or examples.

- - Now supporting VS2013 with limited functionality (only run-time check for url is available.)
+ - (optional) Linking with tcmalloc/jemalloc is recommended for speed.

 ### Building (Tests, Examples)